ostueker/ACENET_Summer_School_OpenMP/_episodes/04-calculating-areas.md

 - "How can we calculate integrals?"
 objectives:
 - "Learn about critical sections"
-- "Drop out of a parallel section"
 keypoints:
 - "Need to control access to global variables"
-- "Sometimes need to have work done by only one thread"
 ---

 In this section, we will use the problem of numeric integration, i.e. calculating areas under curves, to look at how to control access to global variables.
 As our example, let's say we wanted to integrate the sine function from 0 to Pi.
 This is the same as the area under the first half of a sine curve.
 The single-threaded version is below.